Rangers W.F.C.

-Rangers Women's Football Club is a women's football team that plays in the Scottish Women's Premier League, the top division of women's football in Scotland.
-The team is affiliated with Rangers F.C. in Glasgow, uses the club's training facilities at Auchenhowie, and wears the club's colours.
+Rangers Women's Football Club is a women's football team that plays in the Scottish Women's Premier League, the top division of football in Scotland.

 History

-Paisley City Ladies F.C., formerly Arthurlie Ladies F.C., was founded at the start of the 1999–00 season.
-As a new club they started in the lowest division, the third.
-In 2001–02 they played in Division 1, directly under the Premier Division, and stayed there until 2008.
+Paisley City Ladies, formerly Arthurlie Ladies, was founded at the start of the 1999–2000 season.
+As a new club they started in the third (lowest) tier.
+In 2001–02 they played in Division One, directly under the Premier League, and stayed there until 2008.
 In the 2007–08 season they suffered financial problems, and began to search for a partnership with another club.

 Rangers L.F.C. was founded in 2008, as Rangers followed the example of Celtic, Hibernian and Aberdeen in developing a women's section.
 The formation of the team involved a partnership with Paisley City Ladies.
 Former Rangers youth academy coach Drew Todd was brought in to coach the team.
 Scotland player Jayne Sommerville was signed as the new team's first captain.

-They took the place of Paisley City in the Scottish Women's First Division and many players switched too.
+They took the league place of Paisley City and many players switched too.
 Rangers won the league in their debut season.
 They also reached the final of the Scottish Women's Cup but lost 5–0 to Glasgow City; they were the first side playing in a lower division to reach the final.

 Former East Stirlingshire footballer Scott Allison was appointed manager in 2010.
 The club reached the Cup final again but were beaten 2–1 by Hibernian.

 In May 2011, Alana Marshall became the first female Rangers player to be called up by the senior Scotland team.

 In February 2012, The Herald newspaper reported that the financial crisis engulfing Rangers also threatened the existence of the club's women's section.
-The team continued to operate, and ended the 2014 SWPL season with a second place finish, the club's best result so far.
+The team continued to operate under budgetary constraints, and having appointed Angie Hind as coach (who was able to add quality to the squad using her extensive network of contacts in the women's game) they ended the 2014 SWPL season with a second place finish, the club's best result up to that point.